jordimintknight/mintknight-docs/Intro/Why_use_mintknight.md

 ## What is Mintknight?

 Mintknight is a backend solution for blockchain projects.
 When using the Mintknight platform you can create and manage users, projects, drops, wallets and NFT.
-Mintknight also, provides an SDK with access to all our features.
+Mintknight also provides an SDK with access to all our features.

 ## Why use Mintknight?
 Mintrknight allows the creation, building and deploying of dAPPS on different chains like Etherum, Polygon, ...and more to come.

 ```javascript